Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Results

 \section{Results}

 Finally, putting everything together, our results can be found in Fig.~\ref{fig:results}.
 What is most noticeable is the behaviour of the deuterium abundance: it increases drastically for negative values of $\delta v / v$, which is a result of the large changes in the $n + p \to d + \gamma$ rate.
 We expect the variation of the $^4$He abundance to be less pronounced than in~\cite{burns2024constraints} due to the different treatment of $Q_N$, see Sect.~\ref{sec:mnp}.
-The improved constraints for the Higgs VEV variation that can be derived by our calculation are collected in Tab.~\ref{tab:constraints}.
 Note that especially the deuterium abundance is sensitive to the choice of the rates for the 12 key reactions: in \texttt{PRyMordial}, one can choose between reaction rates collected by \texttt{PRIMAT} \cite{PRIMAT-companion} or by the \texttt{NACRE\,II} collaboration.
 As the former was chosen in \cite{burns2024constraints}\footnote{We are thankful to Anne-Kathrine Burns for supplying us with this information.}, we made the same choice so as to make the results more comparable.
 Using another set of rates would result in a shift of the abundances and alter the constraints for $\delta v / v$ accordingly.
 We did not use the improved rates from Ref.~\cite{Meissner:2023voo} since we are presently in the process of updating them and supplying theoretical uncertainties.
 This would go beyond the scope of this investigation.

+The improved constraints for the Higgs VEV variation that can be derived by our calculation are collected in Tab.~\ref{tab:constraints}.
+We obtain these constraints by comparing our results to the observed values for the $^4$He and $d$ abundances given by the PDG \cite{PDG_Obs}.
+For $^4$He we also present constraints coming from the recently published values by the EMPRESS collaboration \cite{Matsumoto_2022}, which was also done in \cite{burns2024constraints}.
+The drastic increase of the deuterium abundance for negative $\delta v / v$ results in a very narrow range of possible variations of the Higgs VEV.
+This range is, however, included in the interval of possible $\delta v / v$ that can explain the PDG $^4$He abundance within $2\sigma$.
+We find for the linear dependence of the abundances on the Higgs VEV

+We do note that the deuterium abundance can, of course, not be described by a linear function in $\delta v$, as is evident from Fig.\,\ref{fig:results}.
+In Ref.~\cite{Berengut:2013nh} the values of $\num{1.9\pm3.4}$ and $\num{-4.0\pm0.3}$ were found for deuterium and $^4$He, respectively.
+This discrepancy comes mainly from the treatment of the $n+p\to d+\gamma$ rate and from including temperature-dependent effects in the $n\leftrightarrow p$ rate.
+The dependences of the deuteron binding energy and the $^1S_0$ scattering length are also very different.
+Note, however, that our treatment goes beyond the linear approximation and also, we have made clear improvements in the calculations of the Higgs VEV dependence of a number of pertinent quantities.
+Also, our bounds are dominated by the deuteron abundance and are more stringent than found before.